All Episodes

 An economy without a deficit is like a fish without water.

-And uh fish without water.
+And fish without water.

-And here she explains why balanced budgets are a throwback to the nineteenth century originating from outmoded patriarchal economic thinking that justifies women's lower wages, and that deficits, deficits uh are the way to go for the United States.
+And here she explains why balanced budgets are a throwback to the 19th century originating from outmoded patriarchal economic thinking that justifies women's lower wages.

 Quote, here are the facts.

-US government borrowing creates interest bearing assets.
+U.S. government borrowing creates interest-bearing assets.

-The bonds are bought with dollars, the interest on them is paid in dollars, and at maturity the bonds are paid off in dollars.
+The interest on them is paid in dollars.

-Since the US government is both sovereign in its own currency and the sole issuer of dollars, it can never run out of them.
+Since the U.S. government is both sovereign in its own currency and the sole issuer of dollars, it can never run out of them.

 How could it?

-Don't think printing presses here.
+Don't think printing press is here.

-Federal debts are paid off by treasury clerks making a few clicks on computer keyboards.
+Federal debts are paid off by Treasury clerks making a few clicks on computer keyboards.

 Keyboards identical to the one I'm typing on now.